Bargain Flutes!

 Beyond that, you might want one to complete your ocarina collection, or to play the bass part in an ensemble.

-Or perhaps you have housemates or neighbors you don't want to disturb, and realize that the soft-spoken bass offers a solution.
+Or perhaps you have housemates or neighbors you don't want to disturb.
+The soft-spoken bass offers a solution.

-Unfortunately, ceramic bass ocarinas are expensive.
-You can expect to pay at least $200 USD for a good one in "sweet potato" (aka submarine) style.
-Often they cost hundreds more.
+Unfortunately, ceramic transverse bass ocarinas are expensive.
+You can expect to pay at least $200 USD for a good one.
+Many cost $300 to $500.
 Yikes!

 Due to the small market for bass ocarinas, nobody makes plastic ones.
 With one exception: the plastic bass offered by STL Ocarina.